MoniruzzamanBappy/Psychology-Counseling/README.md

 * Find the info about Developer
 * Blogs about some fundamental authentication Q/A

-## List of Library and dependency's
+## List of Libraries and Frameworks
 * ReactJS
 * React Router
 * React Bootstrap